-The Minister for Transport Infrastructure has primary responsibility for Development Victoria.
+As at 28 November 2022, the Minister for Transport Infrastructure has primary responsibility for Development Victoria.
 The Treasurer is responsible for oversight of Development Victoria's finances, capital structure and operating performance.

-Development Victoria operates under one trading name and Australian Business Number (ABN).
+Development Victoria operates under one trading name

+and Australian Business Number (ABN).
 There are no subsidiary or child companies that Development Victoria manages.